us0p/interview_preparation/english_questions.md

     - Your communication skills and confidence in presenting yourself.
     > Provide a concise narrative that ties your past experiences to the position.

+    make this sound more like a talk and use more key words about technical aspects.
+    demonstrate experience to work collaboratively.

+    R: I work with web development since 2021 and have almost 3 years of professional experience.
+During my experiences i mostly worked as a fullstack developer.
+I'm used to have direct contact with clients to gather requirements and to provide reports about the sprint.
+    I have experience in working with many concurrent projects and i'm always worried about the quality of my work, that's why, in one of my previuos experiences i was the first developer to apply tests to the code base and use Test Driven Development to delivery a project with a higher approvement by the client.

 - Why are you interested in this position/company?
     - Whether you've researched the company and understand their mission or values.